brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 ## Coolest Thing

-If you’re using an iPad with a keyboard, you have the same shortcuts available as in the Mac app.
+If you’re using an iPad with a keyboard, you have the same keyboard shortcuts available as in the Mac app.
 You can fly through your feeds without touching the screen.
 It’s awesome!

 ## Help Book